-What is the main cause of mesothelioma?
+What is the major risk factor of mesothelioma?

-Currently, the only known cause of mesothelioma is asbestos exposure.
+The major risk factor of mesothelioma is asbestos exposure.

-Certain occupations have a higher risk of asbestos exposure due to the products and materials they work with on a daily basis.
+People in certain occupations have a higher risk of asbestos exposure due to the products and materials they work with on a daily basis.

 There are many other occupations and worksites that have been linked to asbestos exposure.
 To learn more about workplace asbestos exposure and the options that may be available to you, contact us today.